 (vi) Investment Policies.
 It has clear investment policies, its personnel are fully trained in and knowledgeable of such investment policies, and such investment policies are subject to regular reviews.

-(g) Source of Payments.
+(h) Source of Payments.
 Party B agrees that its obligations hereunder are, and until the

-termination of this Agreement pursuant to the terms hereof shall remain, payable solely out of or from [specify source of payments]_______________________________________.
+termination of this Agreement pursuant to the terms hereof shall remain, payable solely out of or from the Operating Fund of the Electric System.

-(h) Nature of Obligations.
+(i) Nature of Obligations.
 The obligations of Party B to make payments to Party A

 under this Agreement and each Transaction (a) are not subject to appropriation or similar action and (b) do not (1) constitute any kind of indebtedness of Party B or (2) create any kind of lien on or security interest in any property or revenues of Party B which, in either case (1) or (2), is proscribed by any constitution, charter, law, rule, regulation, investment guideline, restriction or policy, government code, constituent or governing instrument, resolution, guideline, ordinance, order, writ, judgment, decree, charge, or ruling to which Party B (or any of its officials in their respective capacities as such) or its property or revenues is subject.

-(i) Reference Market-makers.
+(j) Reference Market-makers.
 The definition of “Reference Market-makers” in Section 12 is hereby amended by deleting clause (b) thereof.

-(j) Definitions.
+(k) Definitions.
 This Agreement, each Confirmation, and each Transaction are subject to the 1991 ISDA Definitions, as amended by the 1998 Supplement to the 1991 Definitions, and, pursuant to Part 6 of this Schedule, the 1993 ISDA Commodity Derivatives Definitions, (collectively, the “Definitions”), each as published by the International Swaps and Derivatives Association, Inc. (“ISDA”), and will be governed in all respects by the Definitions (except that any references to “Swap Transactions” in the Definitions will be deemed to be references to “Transactions”).
 The Definitions are incorporated by reference in, and made part of, this Agreement and each relevant Confirmation as if set forth in full in this Agreement and such Confirmation.
 In the event of any inconsistency between the provisions of this Agreement and the Definitions, this Agreement will prevail.

 (k) Procedures for Entering into Transactions.
 The parties hereby amend Section 8(e)(ii) by adding the following sentences at the end thereof: “On or promptly following the Trade Date of a Transaction, Party A will send to Party B a Confirmation.
 Party B will promptly thereafter confirm the accuracy of, or request the correction of, such Confirmation.
 If any dispute shall arise as to whether an error exists in a Confirmation, the parties shall in good faith make reasonable efforts to resolve the dispute.
-If Party B fails to accept or dispute the Confirmation in the manner set forth above within two Local Business Days after it was effectively sent to Party B, the Confirmation shall be deemed to correctly reflect the parties’ agreement on the terms of the Transaction referred to therein, absent manifest error.
+If Party B fails to accept or dispute the Confirmation in the manner set forth above within four Local Business Days after it was effectively sent to Party B, the Confirmation shall be deemed to correctly reflect the parties’ agreement on the terms of the Transaction referred to therein, absent manifest error.
 The requirement of this Section and elsewhere in this Agreement that the parties exchange Confirmations shall for all purposes be deemed satisfied by a Confirmation sent and an acknowledgment deemed given as provided herein.”

 (l) Recording.
 Each party consents to the recording, at any time and from time to time, by the other party of any and all communications between officers or employees of the parties, and waives any further notice of such recording.
+Except (i) in relation to any anticipated or instigated arbitration or litigation or (ii) destruction pursuant to internal policy, each party agrees to protect as confidential any such recordings to the extent allowed by law.